YowSiaoKang/tp/docs/UserGuide.md

 ### Using the autocomplete

+Become the fastest typist :keyboard:!
 Autocomplete provides suggestions based on your command history as you type.
 You can navigate through the suggestions using the arrow keys, similar to the command history.

 ### Saving the data